jaimahajan1997/w1/README.md

 # w1
-Visit "week-n" branches to view work for the nth week.
+Visit "week-n" branch to view work for the nth week.